Why You Should Use Markdown in Your Note-Taking App

 Because Markdown is plain text, you choose how to read it:

-• Full-featured Markdown previewers
+* Markdown previewers

-• Themes and typography
+* Themes and fonts

-• Dark/light mode
+* Dark/light mode

-• Syntax highlighting styles
+* Syntax highlighting

-10. Markdown Helps You Think Beyond the App
+10. Markdown Helps You Think Bigger

 You realize that:

-• compatibility with every major tool
+* Works with every major tool

-• control over your digital knowledge
+* Control over your knowledge

 Notes written in Markdown will still make sense in 1 year, 10 years, or 50 years.
+Not many digital tools can say that.
+If you want your ideas to last – and be accessible no matter what app you use – Markdown is a smart choice.

-Karl
+Karl Sharrah

 Founder of My Wellness Framework.
 My Wellness Framework is a package of digital templates that helps individuals organize their lives around the nine dimensions of wellness.